erichare/erichare.github.io/cc/hare_eric_cc_defense.md

 Problems
 ========================================================
-- Cost - The more peptides, the more expensive
+- Cost - The more peptides (or better encoding schemes), the more expensive
 - Quality - The fewer different peptides, the less useful for most applications

-Being able to assess the quality of a peptide library, and doing so in a way so as to minimize cost, should help researchers make better choices about which peptide library to purchase.
+Being able to assess the quality of a peptide library, and doing so in a way so as to minimize cost, should help researchers make better choices about which peptide libraries to synthesize and purchase.

 Framework
 ========================================================